Share

 Note for organic certification: raising nursery seedlings in an insect-proof net house, using organic-compliant growing media, is one of the clearest ways to document input control and pest management methodology for your certifier.

-Net House Structure Options
+What Net House Structure Options Are Available?

 Bamboo + GI wire + shade net: Lowest cost option, ₹80–150/sqm, lifespan 3–5 years.
 Suitable for temporary or seasonal net houses.
 Bamboo posts treated with borax-boric acid solution resist rotting.